gilbertchen/duplicacy/GUIDE.md

 When the repository can have multiple storages (added by the *add* command), you can select the storage to restore from by specifying the storage name.

 Unlike the *backup* procedure that reading the include/exclude patterns from a file, the *restore* procedure reads them from the command line.
-If the patterns can cause confusion to the command line argument parse, -- should be prepended to the patterns.
+If the patterns can cause confusion to the command line argument parser, -- should be prepended to the patterns.
 Please refer to the [Include/Exclude Patterns](https://github.com/gilbertchen/duplicacy-beta/blob/master/GUIDE.md#includeexclude-patterns) section for how to specify patterns.